How to Become a Freelance Writer and Make a Living From Home (Updated 2019)

 Commonly mistaken for the first site we looked at, ProBlogger, BloggingPro is used by large companies like Bustle, IFTTT, and others to find great writers like yourself.

-BloggingPro is updated daily, although not as often as ProBlogger, but still provides plenty of high paying opportunities., The job page lists the position, location, and job type in each column.
+BloggingPro is updated daily, although not as often as ProBlogger, still provides plenty of high paying opportunities., The job page lists the position, location, and job type in each column.

 Clicking a job listing will take you to the summary page.
 Here you will find all of the duties, responsibilities, pay, and more information about each opportunity.